 This therapy helps to firm up the skin and to refresh and fortify the body tissues so as to attain perfect health and long life.
-It also increases primary vigour (Ojas) and significantly improves mental alertness (Sattva).
+It also increases primary vigor (Ojas) and significantly improves mental alertness (Sattva).
 This process increases the resistance of the body as a whole.
-The therapy consists of stimulating head and face massages with medicinal oils and creams, body massages by means of hand and foot with medicated oil or powder, internal rejuvenating medication rounded off with herbal or medicated steam bath.
+The therapy consists of stimulating head and face massages with medicinal oils and creams, body massages by means of hand and foot with medicated oil or powder, and internal rejuvenating medication rounded off with herbal or medicated steam bath.

 Body Immunization and Longevity Treatment (Kayakalpa Chikitsa)

 This helps in increasing the immunity of the system.
-An all inclusive treatment for slowing the process of aging and stopping the degeneration of body cells, it involves complete and comprehensive body care routines.
+An all-inclusive treatment for slowing the process of aging and stopping the degeneration of body cells, it involves complete and comprehensive body care routines.
 It includes the intake of specially made Ayurvedic medicines and diet called Rasayana.

 Body Sudation (Sweda Karma)

 The therapy is highly advisable for pain in general and for the treatment of certain rheumatic conditions in particular.
 Medicinal steam baths remove impurities from the body, enhance skin tone and complexion and arrest fat accumulation.
 Valuable herbs and certain herbal leaves are boiled together and the steam is allowed to pass over the body for 10 to 20 minutes every day.
 Herbal oils or herbal powders are thoroughly massaged by hand.
 This improves the circulation of blood and tones up the muscles.

 An Ayurveda diet consisting of herbal juices aids in slimming.
 Medicated massages with herbal powder and herbal oils form another integral part of this program.